MANUAL

 ~40 Minutes

-MANUAL is a performance that takes place in a public library and experienced by one person at a time.
-Staged covertly during public hours, viewers arrive on site with instructions to meet a performer at a particular time and location.
-From there they are led silently through a series of tiny actions together, following written notes and immersive audio in headphones.
+MANUAL is a one-on-one performance that turns a public library into a space of sensory encounter and heightened awareness.
+Staged covertly during public hours, viewers arrive on site with instructions to meet a stranger at a particular time and location.
+From there they are led silently through a series of subtle events, following written notes and immersive audio in headphones.
 They walk through the space and listen together.
 They look at books and read to each other.
-Using found materials in the library, the performer stages a surprisingly immersive and intimate sensory experience.
+Sounds and images found in the library combine and blur.
 And as the piece progresses the materials they encounter come to form a manual for slowing down.

-Intermingling with the daily life of the library, MANUAL proposes a performance that develops through the act of listening and reading with another person.
+Intermingling with the daily life of the library, MANUAL reflects on the act of listening and the intimacy of reading with another person in a public space.
 Through a carefully guided participatory experience, the piece invites viewers to engage with the library as a site of deep sensory awareness, and to reflect on the social and technological conditions of shared attention.

 Credits